ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 absolutely prevent the execution from making any kind of progress.

-When the execution reaches conditions which can't be handled, the right thing to do is to throw a `Failure`, using `failwith "error message"`.
+When the execution reaches conditions which can't be handled, the right thing to do is to throw a `Failure`, by using `failwith "error message"`.
 Assertions aren't meant to handle those cases.
 For instance, in the following code:

 <!-- $MDX skip -->